 I explored and experienced the sweeping views of Monti Sibillini on the back of a donkey named Nina.
 Before exploring the Piano Grande Plateau in Monti Sibillini by donkey, you choose your donkey.
 This was easy.
 Nina’s confidence radiated out of us and she gladly posed for photos.

 Of course, it wasn’t all smooth going.
 Roberto from La Mulattiera informed us that donkeys have an ever-changing social structure.
 Nina was the leader that day, but she was also hungry, stopping to eat every few meters, then quickening her pace to pull out in front again to ensure she was in the lead.

 Then we were off for a view of what this magical place looks like – from the back of a donkey

-We didn’t encounter any prophetess on our journey.
+We didn’t encounter any ancient prophetess on our journey.
 But it was magical nonetheless and I plan to return to search for Sibilli, or at least the remains of her mystical powers.
 Perhaps Nina will join me.

 Know Before You Go Donkey Riding in Monti Sibillini National Park: